 Some of you may be wondering, "What about above the neck?"

-Legend has it that Otakemaru's head flew to Miyagi Prefecture, and that this became the origin of the name of the area known as Onikobe in Osaki City, Miyagi Prefecture (there are various theories about its origin)
+Legend has it that Otakemaru's head flew to Miyagi Prefecture, and that this became the origin of the name of Onikobe, present-day Osaki City, Miyagi Prefecture.(There are various theories about the origin.)

 Introducing Onishigai merchandise